xMarkGergis/Chess-Engine/README.md

 Fully Functional Move Log: This engine keeps track of all the moves during the game state using proper chess notation and can be used for review and analysis.

-Undo Move and Reset Board: Easily undo your moves and the engines with 'z' and reset the game by clicking 'r.'
+Undo the previous Move and Reset Board buttons.

 Check and Checkmate: The engine accurately detects check and checkmate situations.